| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 4:6 "a sea of glass like crystal" There have been numerous theories about this phrase:

-1. it refers to the laver in the Temple (cf. 1 Kgs.
+1. it refers to the laver in the temple (cf. 1 Kgs.
 7:23; 2 Chr.
 4:2-6)

 2. it is related to the concept of the crystal sea found in Exod.
 24:9-10

-3. it is part of the portable throne chariot of God in Ezek.
+3. it is part of the portable throne chariot of YHWH in Ezek.
 1:22,26; 10:1

 4. it is a symbol of separation from the holiness of God (cf. Rev. 15:2)

 ▣ "four living creatures" These living creatures are described in Rev. 4:6-8.
 They are a combination of the cherubim of Ezek.
 1:5-10 and 10:1-17 and the seraphim of Isa.
 6:2,3.
-The numbers of wings and faces vary, but it is a composite picture of these human/animal/angels which surround the throne of God (cf. Rev. 4:6,8,9; 5:6,8,11,14; 6:1,3,5,7; 7:11; 14:3; 15:7; 19:4).
+The numbers of wings and faces vary, but it is a composite picture of these human/animal/angels which surround and guard the throne of God (cf. Rev. 4:6,8,9; 5:6,8,11,14; 6:1,3,5,7; 7:11; 14:3; 15:7; 19:4).

-▣ "full of eyes in front and behind" This may refer to the eyes of each of the four faces or it may be a biblical metaphor of God's omniscience (cf. Rev. 4:8; Ezek.
-1:18; 10:12).
+2. it may be a biblical metaphor of God's omniscience (cf. Rev. 4:8; Ezek.
+1:18; 10:12)

 4:7 "lion. . .calf. . .man. . .eagle" This is an obvious allusion to Ezek.
 1:6,10.
 In rabbinic literature these are listed as the strongest of the different orders of God's creation.
 Irenaeus (A.D.
-120-202) used these four different faces to describe the four Gospel writers (church tradition finally settled on John, eagle; Luke, human; Mark, ox; Matthew, lion) but this is too speculative and allegorical.
+130-202) used these four different faces to describe the four Gospel writers (church tradition finally settled on John, eagle; Luke, human; Mark, ox; Matthew, lion) but this is too speculative and allegorical.
 These composite creatures are symbolic, not literal.
 Knowing the OT emphasis on maintaining God's orders of creation, a composite human and animal creature would be Levitically unclean.
 This is not historical narrative of actual things and events, but a highly symbolic genre seeking to describe ultimate, spiritual truths; in this case God as the ever living One (vv.
 8,9), the Holy One (v.
 8), and the creator of all things (v.
 11).

 4:8 "holy, holy, holy" These living creatures are repeating the song of the seraphim in Isa.
 6:2,3.
-This is the first of many hymns that are found in the book of the Revelation (cf. 4:8,11; 5:9-10,12,13; 7:12; 11:17-18; 12:10-12; 15:3-4; 16:5-7; 18:2-8; 19:1-3, 6-7).
+This is the first of many hymns that are found in the book of the Revelation (cf. 4:8,11; 5:9-10, 12, 13; 7:12; 11:17-18; 12:10-12; 15:3-4; 16:5-7; 18:2-8; 19:1-3, 6-7).
 Often the hymns are a means of interpreting the visions.
 Another symbol, like the sea of glass, it functions as a Hebrew superlative of the ultimate holiness of God.

 ▣ "the Lord God, the Almighty" These were three of the OT titles for God (cf. Rev. 1:8):